-All of this testimony added to the body of evidence placed before the judge, which already includes 37 affidavits and more than 100 pages of agreed upon facts.
+All of this testimony added to the body of evidence placed before the judge, which included 37 affidavits and more than 100 pages of agreed upon facts.

-In January 2020, the PDPS and the Government filed their written arguments with the court.
-Final arguments were heard over three days in February.
+In January 2020, the PDPS and the Government filed their written arguments with the court and final arguments were heard over three days in February.

 June 11, a Court of Queen's Bench judge ruled in favour of the unions,

 agreeing that Bill 28 violated members' rights under the Canadian

 As part of the trial, the parties returned to court to pursue

 additional remedies, such as damages and recovery of court costs.
 MGEU